 - joint liability companies (the equivalent of general partnerships);

 - limited partnership companies (the equivalent of limited liability partnerships);

 - joint ventures;

-- joint stock companies ("JSCs"); and
+- joint stock companies (JSCs); and

 - limited liability companies ("LLCs").

-In addition, the NCR permits foreign companies to establish branches or representative offices in the Kingdom.
-Foreign investment in the Kingdom is also regulated by the Foreign Investment Law of 2000 and its Implementation Regulations of 2013 (as amended), which prohibits foreign investors from engaging in certain activities in the industrial and service sectors and requires foreign investors to obtain an investment licence from the Saudi Arabian General Investment Authority ("SAGIA") before establishing any type of corporate structure in the Kingdom.
+In addition, the CL permits foreign companies to establish branches or representative offices in the Kingdom.
+Foreign investment in the Kingdom is also regulated by the Foreign Investment Law of 2000 and its Implementation Regulations of 2013 (as amended), which prohibits foreign investors from engaging in certain activities in the industrial and service sectors and requires foreign investors to obtain an investment licence from the Ministry of Investment (MOI) before establishing any type of corporate structure in the Kingdom.